June 26, 2015: Volume 14 Number 9

 Keith Waldron, NYS IPM

-*Walk fields to check general field condition, weed issues, areas of soil erosion
+*Walk fields to check general field condition, weed issues

-*Evaluate established legume stands for approximate days till harvest
+*Evaluate established legume stands for approximate days until harvest

 *Check and mend fences as needed.